-There are only five references to Michael in the Bible, all of which clearly show that he and Jesus are not the same being.
-The name Michael, which is of Hebrew origin, "who is like God" and is Strong's Concordance #4317 for its use in the Old Testament and Strong's #3413 for its use in the New Testament.
+There are only five references to Michael the Archangel in the Bible, all of which clearly show that he and Jesus are not the same being.
+The name Michael, which is of Hebrew origin, means "who is like God" and is Strong's Concordance #4317 for its use in the Old Testament and Strong's #3413 for its use in the New Testament.

 The first mention of Michael the Archangel is in the book of Daniel, Chapter 10, where we are told of a discussion between the prophet and a "glorious man" regarding prophecies of Persia and Greece.

 Daniel, before he records his discussion that mentions this spirit, states that he had been fasting and praying to God for three straight weeks (Daniel 10:2 - 3).
 He then saw a vision of a man, which only he witnessed, that frightened him to the point that it sapped all his strength (Daniel 10:5 - 8).
 Verse 12 then relates that the "man" came because the prophet's words had reached God in his heavenly throne.
 The "man," who was likely Gabriel the Archangel, then mentioned Michael.

 But the prince of the kingdom of Persia withstood me one and twenty days: but, lo, Michael, one of the chief princes, came to help me; and I remained there with the kings of Persia (Daniel 10:13, KJV).